consensus-enterprises/ansible-role-aegir/README.md

 ## Requirements

-Ubuntu Bionic (18.04) is the currently supported OS version.
+Ubuntu Focal (20.04) is the currently supported OS version.
 Debian (or any OS that supports apt) should work, too, but YMMV.

 A MySQL server is required.
 This server can be installed on the same machine,